Xomega-Net/Xomega.Docs/docs/framework/services/api/wcf.md

 This will allow you to check the user's claims on the client side, in order to enable or disable certain functions or UI elements as appropriate.

 :::caution
 When the `IssuedToken` expires, any calls to the WCF services will stop working.
-You may need to provide any code to handle it gracefully, and either pop up the *Login* dialog again, or make the user restart the app.
+You may need to provide any code to handle it gracefully, and either pop up the *Login* dialog again or make the user restart the app.
 :::